alamine53/myhugowebsite/content/publications/imf_lidc.md

 weight: 10
 type: IMF Flagship Publication
 draft: false
-summary: I managed the data work and produced the charts for the IMF 2019 version of its flagship publication on low-income countries.
+summary: I managed the data work and produced the charts for the 2019 version of the IMF's flagship publication on low-income countries.
 ---